Employees say these 4 things can ease the transition back to the office

 Listening and phasing reentry

 Prane Wang, head of market development at medical scheduling platform Zocdoc, can’t wait to get back to the office.
-He started at Zocdoc during the pandemic, so he is eager to meet his coworkers in person.
+She started at Zocdoc during the pandemic, so she is eager to meet her coworkers in person.
 “I miss in-person interaction and spontaneous catch-ups that bring people closer in a workplace.
-So I can’t wait to see everyone in real life and find out how tall everyone is,” he says.
+So I can’t wait to see everyone in real life and find out how tall everyone is,” she says.

-He’s a little concerned about commuting and riding the subway, but he says he’s confident in the company’s reentry approach for two reasons: First, he feels like leaders are listening to employee concerns and needs.
+She’s a little concerned about commuting and riding the subway, but says she’s confident in the company’s reentry approach for two reasons: First, she feels like leaders are listening to employee concerns and needs.
 For months, company leaders have been asking them how they feel about returning to the office, remote work, and the flexibility they want and need.

-But he especially appreciates ZocDoc’s pilot plan for phased reentry to a hybrid model, which he calls a “three-parter:”
+But she especially appreciates Zocdoc’s pilot plan for phased reentry to a hybrid model, which she calls a “three-parter:”

 - In the U.S., 40 employees have signed up to be in the office on Wednesdays and Thursdays, the days the company encouraged to give them some shared in-office time.
 The company will offer a number of “flex desks.”
 Small numbers of employees who aren’t part of the pilot program will be able to sign up to be in the office on those days with their co-workers.